awslabs/multi-agent-orchestrator/examples/python/readme.md

 ## 📚 Documentation

-Learn more about the AWS Multi-Agent Orchestrator framework, including its features and technical details, by visiting the official [documentation](https://awslabs.github.io/multi-agent-orchestrator/).
+Learn more about the AWS Agent Squad framework, including its features and technical details, by visiting the official [documentation](https://awslabs.github.io/agent-squad/).

 ## 🤝 Contributing